Projected images of the Sierpinski tetrahedron and other layered fractal imaginary cubes: Layered fractal imaginary cubes

-If $\D$ a digit set of cardinality $k^2$ and $F(C) = \cup_{d\in D} f_d(C)$ is an imaginary cube, then $F(C)$ is a union of $k^2$ cubes selected from the $k^3$ cubes obtained by cutting $C$ into $k \times k \times k$ small cubes so that the $k^2$ cubes do not overlap when viewed from the three face-directions of $C$.
-Such a selection exists corresponding to a Latin square of size $k$, which is a $k \times k$ matrix of $K = \{0, 1,2,\ldots,k-1\}$ such that all the numbers appear on all the columns and rows.
-Thus, we have the following theorem, where a Latin square is expressed as a function $h: K \times K \to K$.
+If $F(C)$ is an imaginary cube, then it is a union of $k^2$ cubes selected from the $k^3$ cubes obtained by cutting $C$ into $k \times k \times k$ small cubes so that they do not overlap when viewed from the three face-directions of $C$.
+Such a selection exists corresponding to a Latin square of size $k$, which is a $k \times k$ matrix of $\{0, 1,2,\ldots,k-1\}$ with each number appearing exactly once in each row and column.